caballerown/MMF-DSS/README.md

 Multiple coding languages are leveraged within the MMF-DSS based on myriad factors.
 As discussed in the manuscript's text, the MMF-DS incorporates FPCA and summary statistic methods for feature generation and BorutaSHAP for feature selection.
 Whereas Python packages are available for PCA (e.g., FDApy), they are less developed than their MATLAB counterparts, especially with regards to the handling of sparse data sets.
 As such, the PACE package from MATLAB is utilized in the MMF-DSS pipeline.
 Alternatively, BorutaSHAP (as well as its TreeSHAP dependency) are not yet developed in MATLAB; as such, Python tools are utilized for feature selection.
 Whereas either MATLAB or Python could have been utilized for the classier's development, MMF-DSS leverages MATLAB due to the designer's preference.

-Therefore, to recreate the results presented by Caballero et al, the interested researcher should (1) obtain permission from the USAF-MIT AI Accelerator to access the CogPilot data set, (2) run the files within the "Feature Generation" folder in MATLAB, (3) utilize the output .csv within the Python code provided in the "Feature Selection" folder, and (4) import the output of the BorutaSHAP algorithm into the MATLAB code provisioned in "Classifer Development" folder.
+Therefore, to recreate the results presented by Caballero et al, the interested researcher should (1) obtain permission from the USAF-MIT AI Accelerator to access the CogPilot data set, (2) run the files within the "Feature Generation" folder in MATLAB, (3) utilize the output .csv within the Python code provided in the "Feature Selection" folder, and (4) import the output of the BorutaSHAP algorithm into the MATLAB code provisioned in "Classifer Testing and Development" folder.

+## Contact

+For inquiries regarding the MMF-DSS, the authors can be contacted at william.caballero@usafa.edu.